Fall Feast Basics, How Our Family Celebrates the Fall Feasts

 Then on the 8th, the GREAT DAY, my favorite day, we PARTY!!!!!!

-This is a Sabbath, so no ordinary work.
-This year we plan to have a big party with others at the campground.
+This is a Sabbath, so no regular work.
+This year we plan to have a big party with others.
 With food and fun and fellowship.
 We will sing and read scripture, we will dance and play game.
 We will have games and prizes, and lots and lots of celebrating.
-This is the day to remember that one day soon our Messiah is returning for us His Bride.
+This is the day to remember that one day soon our Messiah is returning for us, His Bride.
 This day is suppose to be a picture, shadow, of the eternal Kingdom.
-SO go BIG or go home.
+SO go BIG!
 This is the biggest day of the year.
 Think wedding reception, or Quinceanera, or something like that.
 For many years, my husband and I enjoyed celebrating the fourth of July.
 It was a big party.
 We saved all year for it.
 We bought lots and lots of fireworks, we invited 50 to 100 people each year to celebrate with us.
 We had food, games, prizes, fun, fellowship, worship, and more.
-Now, this day, the 8th Day, the Great Day, Yehovah’s feast day, is our big party day.

 Someday, soon, our Savior will return and we will feast and celebrate the fall feasts with Him.
 So let’s practice and be well prepared for that day.